ethersphere/swarm/swarm/docs/sw^3/storage.rst

 For rubust resilient operation, it is crucial that retrieval is sound even when the network shrinks or grows.

 When the network grows, it can happen that a custodian finds a node closer to its chunk.
-This means they need to forward the original store request, the moment they obtain a receipt they can use in finger pointing, they cease to be custodians and the ball is in the new custodians' court.
-When a node ceases to be custodian, they send their receipt to the co-custodians who are freed from their duty also.
+This means they need to forward the original store request, the moment they obtain a receipt they can use in finger pointing, they cease to be custodians and the ball is on the new custodians court.
+When a node ceases to be custodian, they send their receipt to the cocustodians who are freed from their duty also.